Renato Beluche: Revolutionary activities

 In 1813, Beluche became associated with the Gran Colombian patriots who were rebelling against Spanish rule with the letter of marque of Venezuelan general Simón Bolívar.
-Beluche would spend the next decade in the service of the Gran Colombian revolutionaries, interrupted only by a brief period when he joined with Jean Lafitte and the Baratarian smugglers who had come to the aid of Andrew Jackson during the Battle of New Orleans.
+Beluche spent the next decade in the service of the Gran Colombian revolutionaries, interrupted only by a brief period when he joined with Jean Lafitte and the Baratarian smugglers who had come to the aid of Andrew Jackson during the Battle of New Orleans.

 After serving as an artillery commander beside Dominique You in the Battle of New Orleans, Beluche was drawn back into the Gran Colombian struggle.
 He participated in the Aux Cayes Expedition, the Battle of Lake Maracaibo, and the Siege of Puerto Cabello on 8 November 1823.
 In 1824, Beluche settled his family in Puerto Cabello, and after the Spanish were expelled from Gran Colombia, he worked as a captain in coastal shipping.
-In 1836 Beluche fought on the losing side of a rebellion against the Venezuelan government and was exiled for nine years.
+In 1836 he fought on the losing side of a rebellion against the Venezuelan government and was exiled for nine years.
 He returned in 1845 and helped crush another revolt that raged from 1848 until 1850.

 Death

-For the next decade, Beluche led a quiet existence far removed from his earlier years, and he died peacefully in Puerto Cabello in 1860.
-A century after his death, the remains of Beluche were re-interred in the National Pantheon of Venezuela on 22 July 1963.
+For the next decade, Beluche led a quiet existence and died in Puerto Cabello in 1860.
+A century after his death, his remains were re-interred in the National Pantheon of Venezuela on 22 July 1963.